lokeshloki55/LOKESH_K_21D047/README.md

 ### Methods:
 ### 1.addBill
 Adds a new bill to the database.
-If the customer has membership, their points are updated, and points can be applied as a discount.
+If the customer has membership, their points are updated(1% of net bill value), and points can be applied as a discount.
 Returns the generated bill number.

 ### 2.getBillFromDB
 Retrieves the details of a bill from the database given a bill number.
 Returns a formatted string containing the bill details.